Do your clients’ ISAs need an IHT solution?

 “The happiest mourner at a rich man’s funeral is usually Uncle Sam.”
 Richard Miller

 Whilst Richard Miller was talking about America, a fast-growing number of UK estates are subject to Inheritance Tax (IHT).
-Last tax year, IHT receipts surpassed £5bn for the first time, having increased 8% from the previous year – and they’re forecast to keep rising considerably.
-Indeed by 2023-24, the Office for Budget Responsibilities estimates that IHT receipts will have doubled in the space of a decade.
+In the 2017/18 tax year, IHT receipts surpassed £5bn for the first time, having increased 8% from the previous year – and they’re forecast to keep rising considerably.
+Indeed by 2023-24, the Office for Budget Responsibility estimates that IHT receipts will have doubled in the space of a decade.

 What’s behind the rise in IHT receipts?